-4) Total Phosphorus: the nutrient considered most responsible for elevated microscopic plant growth in our New Hampshire Lakes. - Total phosphorus concentrations measured in the surface waters (epilimnion) were low to moderate when collected by the volunteer monitors but exceeded the concentration of 10 ppb considered sufficient to cause an algal bloom (Table 6).
-Higher total phosphorus concentrations were documented at the more northerly sampling locations (Sites 10 Waldron Bay and 20 Gilson Cove) relative to the more southerly sampling sites (30 Bartlett Cove and 40 Hemlock Camp).
+4) Total Phosphorus: the nutrient considered most responsible for elevated microscopic plant growth in our New Hampshire Lakes. - Total phosphorus concentrations measured in the surface waters (epilimnion) were highly variable and ranged from 6.7 to 30.8 parts per billion (ppb) and did include phosphorus concentrations in excess of 10 ppb that are considered sufficient to cause an algal bloom.
+Phosphorus concentrations documented in 10 Waldron Bay and 20 Gilson Cove were generally higher than the concentrations recorded in the more southerly sampling locations; 30 Bartlett Cove and 40 Hemlock Camp (refer to Appendix A).